F0lha/elasticsearch/docs/ESOF/Report 3.md

 <a name="implementation" />
 Implementation View
 -------------------
+The Implementation View illustrates a system from a programmer's perspective and is concerned with software management.
+It uses the UML Component Diagram to describe the system components.

 A Component Diagram shows how components are wired together in the software.
 Components are wired together by using an assembly connector to connect the required interface of one component with the provided interface of another component.
 This illustrates the service consumer - service provider relationship between the two components.
 The Component Diagram below represents the Implementation View of Elasticsearch:
 <p align="center">
   <img src="images/component.PNG" >